Yates High School

-Jack Yates Senior High School is a public high school located at 3650 Alabama Street, very near Texas Southern University, in the historic Third Ward in Houston, Texas, United States.
+Jack Yates Senior High School is a public high school near Texas Southern University in the historic Third Ward in Houston, Texas.
 Yates High School handles grades nine through twelve and is part of the Houston Independent School District (HISD).
+It is at at 3650 Alabama Street.

 Yates was named after Reverend John Henry "Jack" Yates, a former slave and a minister.
 Jack Yates and other leading blacks established the Houston Baptist Academy.
 Within a decade, the success of the school prompted Reverend Yates to reorganize the Houston Baptist Academy as the Houston College, the school offered a special opportunity to the black children of the community who sought an alternative to the Colored High School of the public school system.

 Yates has HISD's magnet program for communications: broadcast TV, radio, print, and photography.
 Yates also houses a maritime studies magnet program.

-In 2010 Paul Knight of the Houston Press wrote that "the school remains a symbol of solidarity in the Third Ward."
+In 2010, Paul Knight of the Houston Press wrote that "the school remains a symbol of solidarity in the Third Ward."

 In June 2016, members of the Jack Yates and HISD communities held a ground-breaking ceremony for the new campus.
 A $59.4 million campus was completed next to the old campus in summer 2018.